 Coping and support

 Receiving a diagnosis of dementia can be devastating to you and your loved ones.
-Many things need to be considered to ensure that you and those around you are as prepared as possible for dealing with a condition that's unpredictable and continually changing.
+Many details need to be considered to ensure that you and those around you are as prepared as possible for dealing with a condition that's unpredictable and continually changing.

 Care and support for the person with the disease